visualizedata/data-structures/README.md

 * Gitelman, Chapter 8
 * [What is code?](https://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/)

-**Final Assignments 1, 2, and 3 due Sunday 12/16 at 10:00pm:**
+**Final Assignments 1, 2, and 3 due Monday 12/16 at 6:00pm:**

-### December 17 (Week 15)
+### Virtual meeting (Week 15)

-Final assignment presentations.
+Final assignment presentation videos posted by Monday, December 16 at 6:00pm.
+Comments due by Tuesday, December 17 at 6:00pm

 Terminating and cleaning up your AWS resources and credentials. [[**checklist**](https://github.com/visualizedata/data-structures/blob/master/assignments/resources/AWS_shutdown.md)]

 In the final class meeting, you will present your work in groups, by theme.
 Group and theme assignments:

-#### 12:10pm section:

-Group 1.
-Topic: reliability.
-Members: Aaditi, Rachel, and Rijk

-Group 2.
-Topic: scalability.
-Members: Janice, Nataly, Nic, and Zui

-Group 3.
-Topic: maintainability.
-Members: Adrian, Michael, Shefali, and Yu

-#### 7:00pm section:

-Group 1.
-Topic: reliability.
-Members: Brad, Christian, Colleen, Felix, Mio, and Simone

-Group 2.
-Topic: scalability.
-Members: Batool, D’hana, Dan G, Juan, Ryan, and Mikaela

-Group 3.
-Topic: maintainability.
-Members: Andrew, Candice, Dan R, Doug, Emily, and Feiyi

 ## Learning Outcomes